MicrosoftDocs/bot-docs/articles/debug/debug-bots-locally-vscode.md

 ## Overview
 If you want to debug your bot, you can use the [Bot Framework Emulator](~/debug-bots-emulator.md).
+Another option is to use the debugger that comes with [Visual Studio Code](https://code.visualstudio.com/).

+> [!NOTE]
+> Visual Studio Code has built-in debugging support for the Node.js runtime.
+> This article guides you through debugging a bot built with Node.js.
+For debugging other languages,
+> the [VS Code documentation][VSCodeDebug] provides information about installing extensions.

-Another option is to install [VSCode](https://code.visualstudio.com/) and use the [ConsoleConnector][ConsoleConnector] class to debug your bot by running it in a console window.
+If you're developing your bot using Node.js, you can use the [ConsoleConnector][ConsoleConnector] class to debug your bot by running it in a console window.
 This guide will walk you through that process.

 ## Launch VSCode
 For purposes of this walkthrough we’ll use the [ConsoleConnector](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/hello-ConsoleConnector) example from the Bot Builder SDK.
 After you install VSCode on your machine, open your bot's project in VSCode by using **Open Folder** in the File menu.